OneGrep/typescript-sdk/SECURITY.md

 | ------- | ------------------ |
 | latest  | :white_check_mark: |

-## Public Disclosure Process

-Security issues will be disclosed via GitHub Security Advisories and the npm Security Advisory system.
-We will also release patch versions for supported releases that fix the security issue.

 ## Comments on this Policy

 If you have suggestions on how this process could be improved, please submit a pull request.